-Fans of iPhone photography have long complained about the Camera app saving un-mirrored selfies.
+Fans of iPhone photography have long complained about the Camera app saving unmirrored selfies.
 It’s confusing because the viewfinder displays a mirrored image.
-Thankfully, iOS 14 and iPadOS 14 let you revert this behavior.
-As a result, your photographs now reflect the front camera preview in the viewfinder.
-Here’s how to take mirrored iPhone selfies.
+Let’s tell you more about it and how to take mirrored iPhone selfies.
 These selfies won’t appear flipped when you view them later in the Photos app.

 Why are your selfies flipped?

 You may be wondering why the iPhone viewfinder shows a mirrored image.
 The simple answer is that before selfies came along, we were all used to seeing ourselves mirrored in mirrors and other surfaces that produce reflections with left and right reversed.
 The viewfinder in the Camera app simply displays what we’re accustomed to seeing.

 But the saved images taken with the front camera are returned to their original, unflipped composition in the Photos app.
 As a result, you get precisely what the camera saw at the moment you took the photo rather than what you saw through the viewfinder, which isn’t ideal.

 - What you see in the iPhone camera viewfinder is the mirrored image.

 - But when you tap the shutter button, iOS saves the image in its original form, which is unmirrored.

 All this, in theory, is nice, but in practice, it can be annoying because the final image isn’t exactly like how you saw yourself in the camera viewfinder.
 Therefore, the pout you made, the angle you tilted your head to, or the hair you adjusted while looking at the mirrored camera viewfinder may appear different (and less appealing) in the final saved selfie.